 Ensuring an emergency care workforce with the right numbers, skills and behaviours is a strategic priority for Health Education England.
 We are working in partnership with the College of Emergency Medicine and other stakeholders to increase the number of trainees, consultants and multi-professional staff in emergency departments.Emergency medicine

-The Centre for Workforce Intelligence and Health Education England have made available the Maternity Care Pathways tool to any maternity service provider in England.
+The Maternity Care Pathways tool is available to any maternity service provider in England.

-The free to download Microsoft Excel file is available, together with guidance materials in the form of a user guide and video.Maternity care pathways
+The free tool is available to download, together with guidance materials in the form of a user guide and video.Maternity care pathways

 We are working to ensure the right number of nurses with the right skills, values and behaviours are in place to deliver care at the right time and place.Nursing